 It kind of goes in conjunction with some of the other things that they talk about.
 They make you fall in love with the window.
 They focus on how great their numbers are.
 They tell you about how much you’re going to love the performance and then they tell you that you’ve got to buy it tonight.
 And if the “buy tonight” doesn’t seal the deal, they’ll often use “zero percent” financing to get you over the edge.

 A lot of companies will offer something like 48 months of 0% financing.
 We have a great video on the “True Cost Of 0% Financing” that you can find here but I’ll give you a summary.

 Anytime someone gets a 0% financing option it’s actually costing the company that’s selling the windows a percentage of the deal.
 They have to buy your interest rate from the lender so that they can offer it to you for 0%.
 Depending on the term and your credit score it will cost them anywhere from 5% to 15% of the loan amount.

 In fact, the better your credit the worse it is for you on a 0% deal.
 They know you’re going to pay the bill and they won’t make any interest money off of you.
 What’s in it for the lender when you pay your bill?
 Zero.
 So they have to make their money from the dealer upfront.
 Don’t fall for that.
 Instead, make your best cash price deal.

 At Houston Window Experts we don’t play those games.
-We do have lenders but you’re actually going to pay for what you get.
-If your credit’s good you’re going to have a very low credit interest rate.
-If your credit is not so good it’s going to be higher but it’s going to be based totally on how creditworthy you are and the dollar amount of your purchase.
+We do have financing options but we are always up-front and transparent with our costs.
+If your credit’s good you’re going to have a competitive interest rate; no matter what your circumstance it’s going to be based on how creditworthy you are and the dollar amount of your purchase.